joelvaneenwyk/js-dos-docs/Writerside/topics/Browser.md

 # Browser

-In this example you will learn how to use `emulators` with `three.js` renderer.
+In this example, you will learn how to use `emulators` with `three.js` renderer.
 We will create a rotating cube with a digger game.

 ![threejs.jpg](threejs.jpg)

-First you need to include `emulators.js`:
+First, you need to include `emulators.js`:

 <tabs>
 <tab title="v8">